At Ballot Box and In Court, Reformers Shake System

 - Aug.
 11, 2016 – Federal appeals court panel strikes down 28 of North Carolina legislative districts – 19 in the house and 9 in the senate – as an “unconstitutional racial gerrymander” carried out by the Republican-led state legislature in 2011.
 Three appeals judges allow existing districts to be used for 2016 elections, fearing change at this late stage in campaign would disrupt election process.
 “Nonetheless,” asserts Judge James Wynn, writing the majority opinion, “plaintiffs and thousands of other North Carolina citizens have suffered several constitutional harms stemming” from legislature’s “creation of 28 districts racially gerrymandered in violation of equal protection clause” of 14th Amendment to U.S. Constitution.

 - Sept.
 22, 2016 – League of Women Voters and a dozen North Carolina Democrats file suit challenging partisan basis of state legislature’s gerrymander of congressional districts as unconstitutional because it denies Democrats equal protection of the laws.
-In could become a precedent-setting case, the lawsuit seeks to establish an empirical standard for defining an unconstitutional partisan gerrymander, based on an empirical standard – an arithmetic measure of the majority party’s forcing the opposition party to “waste” votes, thus denying voters equal weight or equal protection.
-Suit argues that the Republican legislature packed super-majorities of Democrats into a few districts – far more than needed to win – and simultaneously spread other Democrats among districts that Republican lawmakers mademadfe sure they would win, meaning a high percentage of wasted Democratic votes.
+Lawsuit seeks to establish an empirical standard for defining an unconstitutional partisan gerrymander, based on an empirical standard – an arithmetic measure of the majority party’s forcing the opposition party to “waste” votes, thus denying voters equal weight or equal protection.
+Suit argues that the Republican legislature packed super-majorities of Democrats into a few districts – far more than needed to win – and simultaneously spread other Democrats among districts that Republican lawmakers made sure they would win, meaning a much higher percentage of wasted Democratic votes than Republican wasted votes.
 Under the legal formula developed by University of Chicago Law Professor Nicholas Stephanopoulos and Eric McGhee of the Public Policy Institute of California, “A gerrymander is simply a district plan that results in one party wasting many more votes than its adversary.”
-The new suit contends that by this standard, the Republican-orchestrated gerrymander of 2011 had an extreme sed wasted votes – or “efficiency gaps” in 2012 and 2014 elections that “exhibited pro-Republican partisan biases larger than 25 percent— by far the worst in North Carolina’s modern history and at the far edge of the nationwide distribution.”
+The suit contends that the Republican-orchestrated gerrymander of 2011 had an extreme margin of wasted votes in 2012 and 2014 elections that “exhibited pro-Republican partisan biases larger than 25 percent— by far the worst in North Carolina’s modern history and at the far edge of the nationwide distribution.”

 - Nov 30, 2016- Federal appeals court gives North Carolina legislature a deadline of March 15, 2017 to redraw the boundaries of 28 legislative districts that the judicial panel found unconstitutional last August.
 The court order mandates a special election in those 28 districts in November 2017, cutting short the terms of legislators elected from those districts.
 Although state legislative leaders had appealed the courtearlier ruling to the Supreme Court, the appeals panel agreed with more than 30 plaintiffs that the disputed district has illegally high concentrations of black and Latino voters.